jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 IPv4 allows 3.7 billions of different addresses.
 Private IP @ is for private network connections.
 Internet gateway has public and private connections.
 Public IP can be geo-located.
 When connected to an EC2 the prompt lists the private IP (`ec2-user@ip-172-31-18-48`).
 Private IP stays stable on instance restart, while public may change.

-With Elastic IP address we can mask an EC2 instance failure by rapidly remapping the address to another instance.
+With Elastic IP address, we can mask an EC2 instance failure by rapidly remapping the address to another instance.
 But better to use DNS.
+Elastic IP is a public IPv4 that you own as long as you want and you can attach it to one EC2 instance at a time.

 ### Playing with Apache HTTP